Approximately one in 12 Canadian babies are born premature.

 These parents have just had a baby; say the usual things you’d say about how beautiful their child is, how wonderful they are at being a parent.
 Avoid comments about weight, about coming home.
 If you’re asking health questions, focus on now – not what might have led to this moment or what challenges are still to come.

 - Congratulations – you had a baby!
-(S)He’s beautiful!
+They’re beautiful!

 - Do you have a photo I can see?

 - I admire the strength you and your baby have to go through this.